below/HelloSilicon/README.md

 * [Mach-O Programming Topics](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/MachOTopics/0-Introduction/introduction.html#//apple_ref/doc/uid/TP40001827-SW1), an excellent introduction to the Mach-O executable format and how it differs from ELF.
 Even if it still refrences PowerPC 64-Bit architecture and says nothing about ARM, most of it is still true.
 * [What is required for a Mach-O executable to load?](https://stackoverflow.com/a/42399119/1600891)
 * [Mac OS X Internals, A Systems Approach](https://www.pearson.ch/Informatik/Macintosh/EAN/9780134426549/Mac-OS-X-Internals) Amit Singh, 2007.
 For better or worse, this is still the definite compendium on the core of macOS and it's siblings.
+* [WWDC20: Explore the new system architecture of Apple Silicon Macs](https://developer.apple.com/videos/play/wwdc2020/10686/) A system overview of the new Apple Silicon machines
 * [Darwin Source Code](https://opensource.apple.com/source/xnu/)
 * [ARM Archicture Reference Manual](https://static.docs.arm.com/ddi0487/ca/DDI0487C_a_armv8_arm.pdf)